Approaches and Driveways

 Rural Approach Standards

 All accesses onto a Provincial Highway must be approved by Alberta Transportation.
-All subdivision I boundary adjustment approvals are subject to having a proper legal access onto the proposed lot as well as legal access(s) for all other approach(s) onto the balance of the parcel.
+All subdivision/boundary adjustment approvals are subject to having a proper legal access onto the proposed lot as well as legal access(s) for all other approach(s) onto the balance of the parcel.
 Only one approach is allowed for a parcel 10 acres or less.
 All approach(s) shall comply with the following guidelines:

 - Sight distance on approach shall be as per Table 7 below.

-- The Municipality retains the authority to allow for discretionary variances and the relaxation of standards for both existing and newly constructed approach(s).
+- The County retains the authority to allow for discretionary variances and the relaxation of standards for both existing and newly constructed approach(s).

 - There shall be no obstruction on the approach (gate, curbing, fence, control box, mailbox, etc).